Douglas W. Allen

 In 2013 his work on the effects of same-sex parenting on children's educational outcomes received public attention.
-Using Canadian census data, he estimated that children of same-sex parents were less likely to graduate from high school compared to children from opposite-sex married families.
-His study also asserted that child educational success in same-sex households depended on the gender composition of the household, a finding similar to an earlier article by Allen, Pakaluk, and Price, which used the US census.
-However, these estimated differences disappeared when accounting for family stability.
+Using Canadian census data, he found that children of same-sex parents were less likely to graduate from high school compared to children from opposite-sex married families.
+His study also found that child educational success in same-sex households depended on the gender composition of the household, a finding similar to an earlier article by Allen, Pakaluk, and Price, which used the US census.
+However, Gates asserted these estimated differences disappeared when accounting for family stability.

 In 2014, he testified as an expert witness in defense of Michigan's marriage laws.
 At the end of his four-hour testimony, plaintiff attorney Ken Mogill asked him: "Professor Allen, yes or no, are gays going to hell?"
 Allen replied: "Unless they repent, yes."
 Many in the press took this to mean that he believed that people who engage in homosexual acts will go to hell.
-Allen has stated he was only referring to Luke 13:3 where Jesus stated all will perish (regardless of sexuality) unless they repent.
+Allen has stated he was only referring to Luke 13:3 where Jesus stated all will perish (regardless of sexuality) unless they repent, and that he would have given the same answer if the question had been "are economists going to hell?".
 The state of Michigan defended Allen's remarks, arguing that they did not taint the expert statistical conclusions he expressed in his testimony.
-The judge in that case, Bernard A. Friedman, subsequently overturned the ban and concluded that Allen's research, along with the research of Professors Loren Marks and Joe Price, on same-sex marriage represented a "fringe viewpoint" and rejected the use of snowball sampling as a legitimate statistical strategy.
+The judge in that case, Bernard A. Friedman, subsequently overturned the ban and concluded that Allen's research, along with the research of Professors Loren Marks and Joe Price, on same-sex marriage represented a "fringe viewpoint" and accepted the use of snowball sampling as a legitimate statistical strategy.